Ball89351/Ball89351/README.md

 <br>
 <br>
 # Attitude
-Focus on developing, not copying.
+Focus on imitation, not development.